-1.1 Large Datasets Prove Difficult to Manage
+Large Datasets Prove Difficult to Manage

 With the advent of artificial intelligence (AI), machine learning (ML), and deep learning (DL), data is typically ingested from many devices and places.
 The resulting datasets are growing and must be applied in many different places.
 Not only is the volume of data increasing, but locations where data resides and from where data is accessed are also growing exponentially.
-In use cases such as media rendering, financial applications, electronic design automation (EDA), and home directories, workflows create data in one location where it is ingested and then analyzed in another.
+In use cases such as media rendering, financial applications, electronic design automation (EDA), and general unstructured file sharing, workflows create data in one location that is accessed or analyzed in another.
 These workflows can cause problems for data consumers, which can be applications, users, or other resources.

 The problem is two-fold.
 First, when the data sits in multiple places, there is a namespace issue.
-You cannot access the data through a single namespace without some additional infrastructure to aggregate and create that single namespace.
+You cannot access the data through a single namespace without some infrastructure consolidation to create that single namespace.
 This infrastructure must see the data as one file system to enable the writability, readability, and currency of the data in all places.
 Second, there is a latency issue.
 Accessing data from across the globe, from a cloud provider, or from some other physically separated location can be slow and prone to problems.